dkrimmer84/odoo_pos_autoclose/README.md

 ## Requirements
 - Python 3
 - Odoo installation with XML-RPC enabled
+- Odoo database credentials with permissions to manage POS sessions

 ## Usage
 To use the script, simply run it with Python 3 and pass in the IDs of the POS sessions you want to close as arguments.
 For example:

 ```
 python3 close_session.py -pos=11,13
+# optional with maximum cash register difference, this will overwrite the default of 1500
+python3 close_session.py -pos=11 -maxdiff=1000
 ```

 This will close all POS sessions with IDs 11 and 13.